abe-101/tube-cast/README.md

   youtube-playlist      Takes in a YouTube Playlist ID
 ```
 ## Environment Variables
-tube-cast will promt the user for their email and password to anchor.fm
+tube-cast will prompt the user for their email and password to anchor.fm
 ```bash
 [user@ubuntu]$ tube-cast youtube-id
 Enter anchor.FM user email:
 Enter anchor.FM password:
 ```

-Users can avoid the promt by exporting them as environment variables:
+Users can avoid the prompt by exporting them as environment variables:
 ```bash
 export ANCHOR_EMAIL=
 export ANCHOR_PASSWORD=